cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

   so this is likely not needed.
 * **Role**: This is which format Olav wants to download the model.
 He selects `information_architect`.
 This is because he wants to focus in the modeling and not the implementation of the model.
-* **Reference**: This is whether the imported model should be used as a reference model.
-Olav sets this to true as the enterprise model is a reference model.
-This means that the enterprise model will not be changed and that the solution model will be built on top of the enterprise model.

 After clicking `Save` and `Save Workflow`, Olav runs the workflow by clicking `Start Workflow`.
 The workflow will execute and Olav can download the exported model by clicking `exported_rules_information_architect.xlsx`.